 Maintain motivation with sales incentives.

 Motivation is key, especially with distributed and remote sales teams working to recreate and sustain high energy levels that they used to know in the office.
-Sales incentives and SPIFFs are huge motivating tools that you can use to keep your reps moving toward their quotas.
+Sales incentive programs and SPIFFs are huge motivating tools that you can use to keep your reps moving toward their quotas.

 For Graham at Qualtrics, the key to success with these programs is over-communication.
 He created a highly visible website where his reps can go to access every detail related to any incentive of SPIFF program they’re running, like: